microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 That said, some team members use [SourceTree](https://www.sourcetreeapp.com/), [GitHub app](https://desktop.github.com/) or the git integrations available in VS Code.

 We don't have an official branch naming policy.
-However some developers use the following to make their branches easier to find: `user/[alias]/your-fancy-branch-name`, ie `user/johndoe/fix-that-bug`.
+Since every contribution happens from your personal fork, there's little risk of naming clashes.
+However some developers use the following to make their branches easier to find: `user/[alias]/your-fancy-branch-name`, ie `user/jdoe/fix-that-bug`.

 ### Building